jphall663/gwsb_caio/README.md

 * **Notebooks** (e.g., Jupyter / Colab)
   * *Use for:* quick experiments, data exploration, and early prototypes.
   * *Don’t use for:* producing finalized products.

-(While you can prototype a chatbot in a notebook for this class (even spin up a quick Gradio/Streamlit UI), you don’t usually deliver a chatbot as a notebook in the real world.)
+  * While you can prototype a chatbot in a notebook (and even spin up a quick Gradio/Streamlit UI), you don’t usually deliver a final product as a notebook in the real world.

 * **IDEs** (e.g., VS Code / PyCharm)
-  * *Use for:* building final products and real applications (with folders, files, tests, Git, packaging, deployment, and users).
+  * *Use for:* building final products and real applications (with folders, files, tests, Git, packaging, deployment, UIs, and users).
+This is the ideal kind of tool in which to build a chatbot or other finalized AI product.
   * *Optional:* Add a coding agent (e.g., Codex) in your IDE; it can read/modify code.
 IDEs and coding agents are professional-grade helper tools, not a final product themselves.

-(This is the ideal kind of tool in which to build a chatbot or other finalized AI product.)

 * **Commercial apps/websites** (E.g., ChatGPT / Co-pilot / Gemini / NotebookLM)
-  * *Use for:* learning, brainstorming, coding help.
+  * *Use for:* exploring, drafting, brainstorming, coding help.
   * *Don’t use for:* final products.
-For final products, *do* build your own UI for calling APIs and other tools using an IDE.
+For final products, *do* use an IDE to build your own UI and backend code for calling APIs and other AI tools.

-(The ChatGPT website is its own UI.
-Don’t try to “wrap” that UI for a product--that's silly.)
+  * The ChatGPT website is its own UI.
+Don’t try to “wrap” that UI for a product--that's silly.

 * **Coding agents** (e.g., Codex)
   * *Use for:* generating code, fixing bugs, writing tests, etc.
   * *Don’t use for:* hosting or delivering a user-facing final product.

-(These help produce code for your app/product; they are not the app you deliver to end users.
-Don’t try to wrap coding agent UIs for your products--that's silly.)
+  * These help produce code for your app/product; they are not the app you deliver to end users.
+Don’t try to wrap coding agent UIs for your products--that's silly.

 * **Language model APIs** (e.g., OpenAI API)
-  * *Use for:* your app’s backend intelligence—chat, retrieval, text-to-code, etc. You build your final product using APIs.
+  * *Use for:* your app’s backend data processing—chat generation, retrieval, text-to-code, etc. You build your final product using APIs.
+  * Language model APIs also mean the difficult computation occurs on **someone else's machine.**

-(Language model APIs are a general low-level tool for interacting with AI models within your own custom-built applications or products.)
+  * Language model APIs are a general low-level tool for interacting with AI models within your own custom-built applications or products.

 * **Websites, open-source models + tooling** (e.g., Hugging Face & `transformers` or `langchain` packages)
+  * *Use for:* loading and running open source models; your app’s backend data processing—chat generation, retrieval, text-to-code.
+  * Open source models tend to run **on your own machine** (you will need better equipment, more memory, GPUs, etc.)
-  * *Use for:* loading and running open source models; your app’s backend intelligence—chat, retrieval, code-to-text, etc. You can build a final product around/with Hugging Face models in addition to commerical language model APIs.
+  * You can build a final product around/with Hugging Face models with or without commerical language model APIs.
   * *Don’t use for:* “wrapping” the Hugging Face website as your own product--that's silly.

 * **Agentic tools** (e.g., Zapier, n8n)
   * *Use for:* building automated workflows for your own or small group use.
-  * *Don't use for:* building a final product to sell to external users--like ChatGPT and/or Codex, these are already finalized commerical products with their own UIs.
+  * *Don't use for:* building a final product to sell to external users.
+Like ChatGPT and/or Codex, these are already finalized commerical products with their own UIs.

-(Mostly focused on software engineering automation, but can also perform some office tasks.)
+  * Mostly focused on software engineering automation, but can also perform some office tasks.

 **Usage Rules of Thumb**:
   * *To learn and research for yourself*: Use chatbots (e.g., ChatGPT, NotebookLM).
-  * *To build a product for others to use:* Prototype/test/understand coding logic, API calls, and model usage in notebooks → Build a finalized chatbot or other AI app in an IDE → Let coding agents help write code and build project infrastructure.
+  * *To build a product for others to use:* Prototype/test/understand coding logic, API calls, and model usage in notebooks → Build a finalized chatbot or other AI app in an IDE, while letting coding agents help write code and build project infrastructure.
   * *To build an automated workflow for yourself:*
-    * *Simple*: Use Zapier, n8n, etc.
+    * *Simple*: Use Zapier, n8n, etc., or ask a chatbot--you may get lucky.
     * *Advanced*: Use a coding agent to write the software to complete the workflow.

 *Disclosure:* I worked with AI to build these pointers.